pedroCX486/ngx-dumblog/README.md

 ## Pre-built version

-You can download the pre-built version in the (release page)[https://github.com/pedroCX486/ngx-dumblog/releases/latest].
+You can download the pre-built version in the [release page](https://github.com/pedroCX486/ngx-dumblog/releases/latest).
 Just unzip, customize your configs.json, hello-world.json and archives.json as you'd like and commit to your github.io repo!

 ## Creating and editing posts